Hill Hold Museum

 School Groups – $ 3.00 per student

-Special group rates are available by advance reservation only.
+Group tours (20 or more) are available by advance reservation only.

 Gift Shop: The Goosetown Gift Shop at Hill-Hold features books, gifts, toys, craft items, and souvenirs.
 The shop is operated by the Friends of Hill-Hold, Inc., a not-for-profit organization, which aids in the operation of Hill-Hold and Brick House museums.